mananjain31/Student-Diary-Python/README.md

 # python-project1
-Project Name: Student's Marking Management
+Project Name: Student's Marking Application

 Description:
 This is an desktop application providing "Login" and "Register" features for faculties.